s777610/docker-react/README.md

 ## We need two Docker Containers
-Dockerfile.dev is for development model, Dockerfile is for production model.<br>
+Dockerfile.dev is for development model, Dockerfile is for production model.
+Using Dokcer is able to make workflow easy<br>

-The workflow of deployment is
+## The workflow of deployment is
 ### Push changes to feature branch => Pull Request => Master Branch => Travis CI FLow => AWS Elastic Beanstalk<br>
 - The Travis CI will test our app automatically if we provide .travis.yml
 - Create EB env, then create User for EB, then get AWS_ACCESS_KEY and AWS_SECRET_KEY and put them on travis CI as env variable.
+Remember to expose port 80 for nginx.
+- Whenever make poll requests, we can see pending checks from Travis CI.
+Travis CI will test our code for new changes.
+- After passing all test, we can merge pull request.
+Then, new version will be automatically deploy to AWS Elastic Beanstalk again.

 ## 1. Dockerfile.dev
 ### In order to build image